 My phone sits on our kitchen counter, buzzing.
 The dark red laminate counter that I’ve always tolerated frames my iPhone: an underestimated rectangle of information, connection, and distraction, bordering addiction.
+For any kinds of drug addiction , people can contact WhiteSands rehab near me and get the best solution.
 I make a mental note to add kitchen countertops to the very end of a long list in my mind of things to do, with those things that I merely wish were different, at the end.

 Today, at the beginning of the list are things like: laundry, get sandwich bags, clean toilets, return library books, and write.
 The thing is, most days I can’t seem to get beyond the beginning of the list where the daily, never-ending tasks stay.
 Some days, I don’t even get through those, and my family takes turns all week fetching clean clothes from the dryer and picking outfits out based on which items have the least number of wrinkles.
 I hear people say mothers are superheroes, but today, I can’t even remember where I put my coffee cup.